apache/incubator-devlake-website/docs/Plugins/github.md

 ## Summary

-This plugin collects GitHub data through [API](https://docs.github.com/en/rest/).
+This plugin collects GitHub data through [REST API](https://docs.github.com/en/rest/) and [GraphQL API](https://docs.github.com/en/graphql).
 It then computes and visualizes various DevOps metrics from the GitHub data, which helps tech leads, QA and DevOps engineers, and project managers to answer questions such as:

 - Is this month more productive than last?
 - How fast do we respond to customer requirements?